 US sales tax is a consumption tax made up of a percentage of a sale applied to the sale of a product (and sometimes a service.)
 Sales tax is charged to buyers by a retailer and remitted by that retailer to the state.

-For example, if you buy an iPhone in Seattle for $999, you’ll pay 8.8% of the purchase price in sales tax.
-If you purchased the same gadget in Savannah, Georgia you’d pay 7% in sales tax.
+For example, if you buy an iPhone in Seattle, Washington, for $999, you’ll pay 8.8% of the purchase price in sales tax.
+If you purchased the same gadget in Savannah, Georgia, you’d pay 7% in sales tax.
 And some combined sales tax rates make for complicated numbers.
-For example, you’d pay a precise 8.125% in sales tax if you buy your phone in Beacon, New York.
+For example, you’d pay a precise 8.125% sales tax if you buy your phone in Beacon, New York.

 In this article, we’ll explore how charging sales tax works in the United States, providing you with examples along the way and specific examples and information for e-commerce retailers.